Mineral Detection of Neutrinos and Dark Matter. A Whitepaper: Read-out technologies

 While the observation of single CCs with widefield and confocal fluorescence microscopes have already been reported \cite{doi:10.1080/23746149.2020.1858721, D0NR05931E}, the imaging of CCs with SPIM offers a few further advantages: i) The average laser power (and consequent photodamage/bleaching) delivered to a given volume is much lower as only sections of the sample are illuminated; ii) Given the selective illumination, no background from other illuminated planes is observed; iii) Given the separation of light source and imaging objective, SPIM techniques more easily allow for large working distances (and field of view).

-Although large fields of view should be possible for SPIM methods, there is no commercial setup providing fast 3D fluorescence microscopy of cm-sized samples.
-This gave rise to a recent development of SPIM: the mesoscale SPIM microscope, which offers near-isotropic resolution imaging of cm-sized samples within minutes \cite{mesoSPIM}.
-That is, with mesoSPIM, a cm-sized sample does not need to be sliced due to the restricted working distance of commercial fluorescence microscopes (or the need for very thin slices as in the AFM and TEM methods).
-Its resolution and scan speed can also be easily tuned by the automatized set of lenses with magnifications from 1$\times$ to 10$\times$.
+Although large fields of view are possible for SPIM methods, commercial setups are costly, often tailored for specific biomedical samples, and lack customization options for new applications either in hardware or software, due to their closed source.
+This gave rise to a recent development of SPIM: the mesoscale SPIM microscope, which is a versatile open-source microscope that offers near-isotropic resolution imaging of cm-sized samples within minutes \cite{mesoSPIM}.
+Its resolution and scan speed can be tuned by the selection of detection lenses with magnifications from 0.9$\times$ to 20$\times$ (in the newest version called Benchtop mesoSPIM, manuscript in preparation), and by the software settings.
 The published version of mesoSPIM offered a scan rate of approximately a cubic centimeter per 5 minutes at 6 micrometer isotropic resolution \cite{mesoSPIM}.
-A recently upgraded version achieves \SI{0.85}{\um} resolution in $x$ and $y$ with a scan speed of $\sim\SI{1}{\cubic\cm}$ per hour.
-The data file sizes range from $\sim$ 10 to 250\,Gb\,/\si{\cubic\cm} depending on the scan mode.
+The new, currently unpublished version (Benchtop mesoSPIM) achieves \SI{1.5}{\um} resolution in $x$ and $y$ with a scan speed up to $\sim\SI{10}{\cubic\cm}$ per hour.
+The data file sizes range from $\sim$ 20 GB to 10\,TB\,/\si{\cubic\cm} depending on the magnification.

 The non-destructive, fast and isotropic\footnote{While the resolution in the $z$-direction is limited by the thickness of the light-sheet of a few microns, this value can be overcome by combining scans of the same sample rotated by 90 degrees, obtaining an isotropic resolution.} scan of large 3D-volumes offered by mesoSPIM thus makes it the best method for imaging of large amounts of transparent mineral detectors which present CCs in response to nuclear recoils.